 1. Look down from the Eureka Skydeck

-The Eureka Skydeck boastfully claims to be the highest viewing platform in the Southern Hemisphere – and, as such, it is pretty easy to find in the Melbourne skyline.
+The Eureka Skydeck boastfully claims to be the highest viewing platform in the Southern Hemisphere – and, as such, it is one of the top Melbourne points of interest and is pretty easy to find in the Melbourne skyline!
 Visitors are whisked up 88 floors in just under 40 seconds to an observation room with a 360-degree view of the city below.
 Definitely Melbourne’s most unique perspective!

 2. Hop aboard a Yarra River cruise